 Beginning with studies of tuber-bearing Solanum species, Monkombu Swaminathan developed broad interests in the evolution of crop plant species, and especially of Triticum and Oryza.
 He made a major contribution to our knowledge of the role of induced mutations in evolutionary studies as well as in plant breeding practice.

-He is well known for his work on indirect effects of radiation and has built up a strong school of radiation genetics.
-He has had substantial success in inducing and identifying useful mutants in a number of Indian crop plants.
+He was well known for his work on indirect effects of radiation and built up a strong school of radiation genetics.
+He had substantial success in inducing and identifying useful mutants in a number of Indian crop plants.
 The amber-grained mutant wheat ‘Sharbati Sonora’ was useful from the consumer point of view.

 Subject groups